 Horseshoe Bend Hike and Horseshoe Bend Trail

-Horseshoe Bend is very easy to get to from either the north or the south.
-Horseshoe Bend Overlook is located 5 minutes outside Page, Arizona.
+Getting to Horseshoe Bend is a breeze, whether you’re coming from the north or the south.
+Horseshoe Bend Overlook is conveniently situated just 5 minutes outside of Page, Arizona.

-You can fly into Las Vegas, Nevada as well and its a five hour drive east to Page, Arizona.
+Alternatively, you can fly into Las Vegas, Nevada, and embark on a five-hour eastbound drive to reach Page, Arizona.

 Horseshoe Bend is perfect for outdoor enthusiasts.
 It is a 45 minute round trip hike but note that it is dry and hot (in the summer) and make sure you know what you are getting into before you start.
 Here are a few tips for Horseshoe Bend hiking: